AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 wc file_A.txt
 ```

-Adding the optional flag `-l` will print just how many lines are in a file:
+Adding the optional flag `-l` will print just how many lines are in a file (this is more useful than you might first think):

 ```bash
 wc -l file_A.txt